module-federation/next-transpile-modules/README.md

 ### A new version of Next.js is available/I just setup my project, and my build is breaking because of this plugin

 It is important to understand that this plugin is a big hack of the Next.js Webpack configuration.
-When the Next.js team pushes an update to their build configuration, the changes `next-transpile-modules` bring may be outdated, and the plugin needs to be updated (which is a breaking change for this plugin, as the updated plugin is usually not retro-compatible with the previous versions of Next.js).
+When the Next.js team pushes an update to their build configuration, the changes `@module-federation/next-transpile-modules` bring may be outdated, and the plugin needs to be updated (which is a breaking change for this plugin, as the updated plugin is usually not retro-compatible with the previous versions of Next.js).

 Now, this build problem can happen when you install your dependencies with `npm install`/`yarn install` (in your CI pipeline for example).
 Those commands **may re-resolve your `next` dependency of your `package.json` to a newer one**, and this newer one may have critical Webpack changes, hence breaking your build.